|Last Quarterly Update:||1/2/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate airports for commercial and general aviation and provide support services such as air traffic control, aircraft fueling and maintenance, baggage and cargo handling, and rental of hangar space.
-Major companies include Aeroports de Paris (France), BAA Aviation (UK), Fraport (Germany), Macquarie Infrastructure Company (US), Singapore Technologies Aerospace, and Swissport (Switzerland).
+Major companies include Aeroports de Paris (France), Aircraft Service International (US), Heathrow (UK), Fraport and Lufthansa Technik (Germany), Singapore Technologies Aerospace, and Swissport (Switzerland).

-The US airport operations and aviation services industry includes about 4,200 companies with combined annual revenue of about $18 billion.
-Growth in the industry is tied to demand for air transportation of passengers and cargo.
+The US airport operations and aviation services industry includes about 5,800 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $26 billion.

 Demand for airport operations and aviation services is driven by business and leisure air travel and the size and age of aircraft fleets.
 The profitability of individual companies depends on efficient operations.
 Large companies enjoy economies of scale in purchasing.
 Small companies can compete effectively in hometown markets.
-The US industry is concentrated: the 50 largest companies account for more than half of industry revenue.
+The US industry is concentrated: the 50 largest companies account for about 55% of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY